Delta Lake provides ACID transaction guarantees between reads and writes. This means that:

 - Multiple writers, even if they are across multiple clusters, can simultaneously modify a table and see a consistent snapshot view of the table and there will be a serial order for these writes.

-- Readers will continue to see the consistent snapshot view of the table that the Spark job started with, even when the table is modified during the job.
+- Readers will continue to see the consistent snapshot view of the table that the Apache Spark job started with, even when the table is modified during the job.

 Delta Lake uses optimistic concurrency control to provide transactional guarantees between writes.
 Under this mechanism, writes operate in three stages: